satyasandeep007/satyasandeep007/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently learning Devops
+- 🌱 I’m currently learning Block Chain, Smart Contracts
 - 👯 I’m looking to collaborate on Open Source Projects
-- 💬 Ask me about Coding
+- 💬 Ask me about Coding, Travel, Long Rides
 - 📫 How to reach me: +91 89784 94898 or email me at hello@satyasandeep.in

 <h3>🛠 Tech Stack</h3>